Understanding your rate

 Businesses that fall under the same risk band rate have similar risk profiles and will pay the same rate.
 The differences between each risk band rate is approximately five per cent.

-We sometimes audit businesses to ensure accurate payroll reporting, proper class/subclass classification, and to evaluate whether they are complying with their legislative requirements with respect to reporting workplace injuries and illnesses.
-Find out more about business audits.
+We sometimes audit businesses to ensure accurate payroll reporting, proper class/subclass classification, and to evaluate whether they're complying with their legislative requirements with respect to reporting workplace injuries and illnesses.
+Read more about business audits for more information.

 Projected premium rate

-Your projected premium rate provides the future direction, up or down, that your rate is headed if there is no change in your individual and class experience from year-to-year.
+Your projected premium rate provides the future direction, up or down, that your rate is headed if there's no change in your individual and class experience from year-to-year.
 Knowing this rate information gives you time to prepare and adjust for future rate changes.

 Predictability